Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

+which extends the logistic-type growth framework studied in \cite{bliman2024feasibility} by incorporating an Allee effect in the patches.
+In the remaining of the present paper, system \eqref{log_allee} is referred to as the \emph{uncontrolled system}.

 For every $i = 1,\ldots,n$, $x_i(t)$ is a scalar representing the number of individuals in the $i$-th patch at time $t$ and $\dot{x}_i$ is its time derivative.
-The parameters $b_i, \mu_{1,i}$ $\mu_{2,i}$ are positive, and the function
+The parameters $b_i, \mu_{1,i}$, $\mu_{2,i}$ are positive, $\rho_i \in \mathbb{R}_+$, and the function

-describes the specific growth rate of the population in the $i$-th patch, for $p_a$ defined in~\eqref{eq1}.
+is the per capita growth rate of the population in the $i$-th patch, for $p$ defined in~\eqref{chap3_eq1}.
+In particular, having $a_i>0$ corresponds to a strong Allee effect in Patch $i$, since as mentioned in \Cref{One-patch model}, the local per capita growth rate $g_i$ becomes negative when the density in the patch is low.
+Note however that, contrary to the one-patch model \eqref{simple_allee}, a strong Allee effect in a patch does not automatically imply the extinction of its population when its density is low, as immigration from other patches can potentially rescue it from collapsing.

-Finally, $D_{ij} \geq 0$ is a non-negative dispersal coefficient describing the flow of individuals from the patch $j$ to the patch $i$ ($i \neq j$).
-Therefore, we define the matrix $D = (d_{ij})$ as follows:
+Finally, $d_{ij} \in \mathbb{R}_+$ is a non-negative dispersal coefficient describing the flow of individuals from Patch $j$ to Patch $i$ ($i \neq j$).
+Thus, define the connectivity matrix $D$ of the wild population as follows:

-$D$ is called the \textit{connectivity matrix} of the system \eqref{log_allee}.
-It is a Metzler matrix, i.e.~all of its non-diagonal components are non-negative.
-In some results of this paper, we will assume that $D$ is irreducible, i.e., that the underlying directed graph is strongly connected \cite[Theorem 2.7]{nonnegative}, implying that the species can migrate between any patches.
+This matrix is Metzler, i.e., its non-diagonal components are non-negative.
+In some results of this paper, we will assume that $D$ is irreducible, i.e., that the underlying directed graph is irreducible, implying that the species can migrate between any patches.